Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_transfer.md

     options => options.WithDynamicPath("YOUR_DYNAMIC_PATH_HERE"));
 ```

-Finally, you should know that some registry shortcut methods let you write things without the need of the manager.
+If you registered with the registry, some provided shortcut methods could help you to write things without the need of the manager.
 You can call download or upload methods directly from the registry itself.
 ```csharp
 // for the built-in transfer api